zowe/docs-site/docs/user-guide/ze-working-with-jobs.md

 Users can periodically refresh a spool file during long-running jobs to get the latest job outputs.
 This avoids having to close and reopen a spool file to get the latest job outputs.

-There are two main ways to poll a spool file: automatically at set intervals or manually on demand.
+There are two ways to poll a spool file: automatically at set intervals or manually on demand.

 ### Defining a default interval for polling spool files
 <br/>